MurphyPone/murphypone.github.io/src/content/voyager.md

 [^1]: Um, so yeah.
 I'm going to be using imperial measurements.
 If only there were a convenient way to <a href="/blog/fibonacci-fun">quickly convert</a> between metric and imperial, say the 42nd and 43rd numbers of the Fibonacci sequence?
 Easily, we recall that 433,494,437 precedes 701,408,733 in the sequence and thus, 440 million miles is roughly 700 million kilometers.

-[^2]: Nixon was actually a large proponent of the space program, but this story needs an antogonist, and he's as good as any.
+[^2]: Nixon was actually a large proponent of the space program, but this story needs an antagonist, and he's as good as any.

 [^3]: Marcel was a crackhead for thinking this is a sufficient explanation for the construction.
 [The Paper](http://www.lama.univ-savoie.fr/pagesmembres/hyvernat/Enseignement/1617/info528/TP-Golay/golay_paper.pdf), if it can even be called that, could fit on a napkin.
 Mathematicians of a certain flavor exhibit the same kind of stoney-Macgyver behavior, see Conway.